tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Go SDK/数据管理/对象标签_intl_en.md

 #### Description

-This API (PUT Object tagging) is used to tag an existing object by adding tag key-value pairs.
-This can help you group and manage your existing objects.
+This API is used to set tags for an existing object.
+It can help you group and manage existing object resources by adding key-value pairs as object tags.
 For more information, please see [Object Tagging Overview](https://intl.cloud.tencent.com/document/product/436/35665).

 #### Method prototype